After the Adult Guardianship Hearing

-After the guardianship has been approved by the judge, there are several more forms that the guardians must make sure are filed with the court.
-Some forms are required immediately, and some will be filed in the future throughout the life of the guardianship case.
+After you are appointed the guardian, there are several more forms that you must file with the court.
+Some forms are required immediately, and some will be filed in the future.
 Read on for information about what must be filed and when.

 Congratulations!
 The court has appointed you the guardian!
 You are done filing things at the court now, right?
 Not quite . . .

-Guardians are required to file a few more forms right after being appointed to wrap up the initial guardianship case, and then must file more forms periodically with the court.
+Guardians must file a few more forms right after being appointed to wrap up the initial guardianship case, and then must file more forms periodically with the court.
 The forms you will need and the deadlines to file them depend on whether you were appointed guardian over the person, guardian over the estate, or both.
-The complete list of forms and deadlines is below:

 The forms on this page are all of the regularly required forms for guardianship cases.
 You may need to request court permission to do something on behalf of the protected person in the future, such as move out of Nevada, access funds, or sell property.
 For information and forms on how to get the court's approval for future actions, please visit Getting Additional Court Orders.